inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

     predictions = model_predict(df)    # this is an array with a prediction for each row in df. df['predicted_duration'] = predictions

-# you need to output each element of the dataframe - use pandas iterables
+# you need to output each element of the DataFrame - use pandas iterables
 # spark will take all the output for all the partitions and flatten them.

 for row in df.itertuples: